AnshumanAtrey/clank/README.md

 ## Technical Details

 - Written in Go
-- No external dependencies
+- Dependencies:
-- Uses standard Go libraries:
+  - Standard Go libraries:
     - `flag` for command-line argument parsing
     - `fmt` for I/O
     - `strings` for string manipulation
     - `os` for system operations
+    - `net/http` for Truecaller API requests
+    - `time` for rate limiting
+- Truecaller API integration for number lookup

 ## Limitations

 - Large numbers of placeholders (e.g., more than 6-7) may generate a very large number of combinations
 - Processing time increases exponentially with the number of placeholders
 - Memory usage scales with the number of combinations generated
+- Truecaller API rate limits may apply
+- Truecaller lookup requires internet connectivity

 ## Future Enhancements